scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    Using spherical harmonics [Beranek]_ to calculate the pressure wave magnitude (shown here) and phase, using a plane wave audio source arriving from the bottom of the figure. :label:`SCATTER`

-The calculations required to obtain Figure :label:`SCATTER` follow easily using the functions found in :code:`scipy.special`, e.g., for the scattered field the calculation is:
+The calculations required to obtain Figure :ref:`SCATTER` follow easily using the functions found in :code:`scipy.special`, e.g., for the scattered field the calculation is:

 .. code-block:: python